-Eungella National Park is located approximately one hours drive away from Mackay in Northern Queensland.
+Eungella National Park is located approximately one hour drive away from Mackay in Northern Queensland.
 The park has some fantastic walks for hikers with tremendous views of the Pioneer Valley.
-For us however we had one thing on our mind when we visited – platypus!!
+For us however, we had one thing on our mind when we visited – platypus!!

 Platypus are only found in certain areas of Australia and can be a rare sight even in their natural habitat.
-At Broken River the chances of spotting this wonderful and unique creatures is very good.
+At Broken River, the chances of spotting this wonderful and unique creature are very good.
 We have visited 3 times and we were lucky to spot platypus twice!

 It may take a while but with a little bit of luck and the right conditions, you will be able to see one of these amazing creatures!
 To find out more check out my recent post all about our trips to Broken River and Eungella National Park and how you can see the platypus.